WFRT/verif/README.rst

 .. image:: https://coveralls.io/repos/WFRT/verif/badge.svg?branch=master&service=github
   :target: https://coveralls.io/github/WFRT/verif?branch=master

-This software computes verification statistics for weather forecasts at point locations.
-It can be used to document the quality of one forecasting system but can also be used to compare different weather models and/or different post-processing methods.
+This program plots verification scores for weather forecasts at point locations.
+It can be used to document the quality of one forecasting system but also to compare forecasts from different weather models and/or where different post-processing methods have been applied.

-The program works by parsing NetCDF files with observations and forecasts in a specific format (see "Input files" below).
+The program works by reading files with observations and forecasts in a specific format (see "Input files" below).
+The files contain information about dates, forecast lead times, and locations such that statistics can be aggregated across different dimensions.

 verif is a command-line tool that can therefore be used to automatically create verification figures.
+The statistics can also be output in text format.

-Developed by Thomas Nipen, David Siuta, and Tim Chui.
+verif is developed by Thomas Nipen, David Siuta, and Tim Chui.

 .. image:: image.jpg
     :alt: Example plots